ikclouds/coach_bash/README.md

 ### Client (`cbc.sh`)

-- Commands:
-  - `s`: Start the test session.
-  - `t`: Display the remaining time or test start time.
-  - `l`: List all questions.
-  - `p`: Display progress (answered and marked questions).
-  - `number`: Request a specific question by its number.
-  - `a`: Submit an answer.
-  - `r`: Mark a question for answering later.
-  - `f`: Finish the session and calculate results.
-  - `q`: Quit the session.
-- Displays test start time and progress.
 - Handles user input and sends commands to the server.
+- Receive and display answers from the server.
+- Displays course information, test start time and progress.

 ### Server (`cbs.sh`)